How to Create a Funding Rationale Tied to Impact

-Essentially there are three ways to create funding rationale – three P’s.
-You can ask someone to invest in:
+There are three ways to create a funding rationale – the three P’s.
+You can rationalize an ask around three things: